-Participants in the PwC Bermuda Marathon will receive a 2024 Chubb Bermuda Triangle Challenge technical t-shirt (unisex sizes only), a custom 2024 PwC Bermuda Marathon Finisher’s Medal, a custom finisher’s certificate, and a swag bag.
-In addition, everyone is invited to celebrate their accomplishments at the post-race Finish Festival in Barr’s Bay Park, featuring music, free food and snacks (including Oscar Mayer hot dogs, Nature Valley granola bars, and Haagen Dazs ice cream) courtesy of Butterfield and Vallis, locally brewed beer courtesy of Bermuda Craft Brewing, and rum cocktails courtesy of Gosling’s.
+Participants in the PwC Bermuda Marathon will receive a 2025 Chubb Bermuda Triangle Challenge technical t-shirt, a custom 2025 PwC Bermuda Marathon Finisher’s Medal, a custom finisher’s certificate, and a swag bag.
+In addition, everyone is invited to celebrate their accomplishments at the post-race Finish Festival in Barr’s Bay Park, featuring music, free food and snacks (including Oscar Mayer hot dogs, Nature Valley granola bars, and Haagen Dazs ice cream) courtesy of Butterfield and Vallis, locally brewed beer courtesy of Bermuda Craft Brewing, and rum cocktails courtesy of Goslings.

 Please note that Bermuda Triangle Challenge participants and people that register for more than one race (e.g., the 10k and the half) will only receive one shirt.